krnick/blog/source/_posts/CPython-zipfile-Code-Tracing.md

 ```

-We observed that after choosing to use the ZIP_DEFLATED compression algorithm, we did a function max to get n .
+We observed that after choosing to use the ZIP_DEFLATED compression algorithm, we did a function max to get n.

 # Key Point
 ```python